cf73/fidelis3/content/collections/products/lumina-iii.md

       -
         type: text
         text: 'The essential combination of the three models is a perfectly balanced solution for traditional stereo system enthusiasts as much as for those looking to experience a multichannel home theater system.'
-price: 2399
+price: 3000
 show_price: true
-available_to_buy_online: false
+available_to_buy_online: true
-shipping: 0
+shipping: 200
 specs:
   -
     type: heading